Rising-developer/nftcollection/README.md

 ## Project Setup

-1. Clone the Repository
+1. Clone the Repository:
    git clone https://github.com/Rising-developer/nftcollection
    cd nftcollection

-2. Install Vue CLI (if not already installed):
+2. Install Vue CLI (if not already installed): npm install -g @vue/cli or yarn global add @vue/cli

-3. Install Dependencies:
+4. Install Dependencies:
    npm install
    or
    yarn install

-4. Run the Development Server: npm run serve or yarn serve
+5. Run the Development Server: npm run serve or yarn serve

-5. Open the App:
+6. Open the App:
    Open your browser and navigate to http://localhost:8080 (or the URL provided in the console).

 ## Building for Production (optional)